Anirudh-sk/LinkedListJS/Readme.md

 2. run git clone (Link)
 3. npm install
 4. npm start
+5. run npm test to test the code

 to make other modifications as of inserting and removing chane the code in the app.js folder